hamidsafdari/kind-private-registry/README.md

 4. Create private registry
 5. Create KinD cluster
 6. Import certificate into KinD cluster

-> Note: Create a directory and run all the following
-> commands in the same directory.

 ### 1. Generate SSL certificate
 You will need to generate a certificate that is valid for